ArturUs01/openwrt-mercusys-mr30g-v1/README.md

 1. Power on the router.
 If the power LED lights up, it’s alive!
 2. Wait — the first boot may take up to 2 minutes.
-3. Plug an Ethernet cable from your computer into the router and go to [http://192.168.1.1](http://192.168.1.1) in your browser.
+3. Plug an Ethernet cable from your computer into the router and go to [http://192.168.1.1](http://192.168.1.1) in browser.
 4. The OpenWrt web interface will appear.
 No password is set yet, just click **Login**.

 > \[!IMPORTANT]
 > After flashing, Wi-Fi is disabled by default.
 Go to **Network → Wireless**, click **Edit** for each network (2.4 GHz and 5 GHz), and check the **Maximum transmit power** field in the drop-down menu.
-If you see a value ≥ 20 dBm (100 mW), your radio calibration data from `dump_openwrt_xx-xx-xx.bin` was applied correctly.
+If you see a value ≥ 20 dBm (100 mW), your radio calibration data in `dump_openwrt_xx-xx-xx.bin` was applied correctly.

-✅ **Process completed!
-Your router is now fully ready to run OpenWrt.**
+✅ **Done!
+Your router is now running OpenWrt.**

 ---